bhits/consent2share/README.md

 ## Development Guide

-Please check the release notes from the [release page](../../releases) for the documentation.
+Please see the release notes from the [release page](../../releases) for the documentation.

 ## Deployment Guide

-Please check the release notes from the [release page](../../releases) for the documentation.
+Please see the release notes from the [release page](../../releases) for the documentation.

 ## Docker

+BHITS project also has a [Docker Hub account](https://hub.docker.com/u/bhits/) to house the Docker images built from the public release versions.
+Please see the [Deployment Guide](#deployment-guide) and the [infrastructure](/infrastructure) folder for standing up a C2S Infrastructure using *Docker* and *Docker Compose*.

+Additionally, each source code repository also contain `README` instructions and a `Dockerfile` for building Docker images from the source code.

 [//]: # (## Coding Style Guide)